Top 6 Advantages of Geothermal Energy

-On average, our homeowners save $2,250 per year after upgrading from traditional heating fuels to the Dandelion Air!
-Our financing options enable homeowners to start using geothermal heating and cooling for as low as $0 down and $135/month.
+Our homeowners save thousands per year after upgrading from traditional heating fuels to the Dandelion Air!
+Our financing options enable homeowners to start using geothermal heating and cooling for as low as $0 down and $150/month.
 Federal, state, and utility incentives certainly help as well.

 Geothermal is convenient.

 Closed loop geothermal systems like Dandelion’s circulate heat from the ground into your home, so you own your own energy source.
 That means you’re no longer depending on others for your heating and cooling.